CSDM: Census semantic data models

 Period This model is intended to enable the documentation and correct referencing of historical periods for use in datation.
 E4 Period N/A

 Each of these models supports a separate unit of documentation adopted in the Census.
 An instance of such a model stands for one real-world entity that is documented by that instance.
 The models exist in relation, joining on key relations in order to create a web of supporting interrelations that represent the real-world historical trajectory of objects through time and space, and map specific instances of the reception of antique monuments by post-classical observers.
-While event-centric modelling is used, the events are recorded within the context of the objects to which they relate (e.g.: birth relative to the individual, production relative to the monument/document).
+While event-centric modelling is used, the events are recorded within the context of the objects to which they relate (e.g.: birth relative to the individual, production relative to the antique monument/postclssical work).
 For the purpose of documentation, this allows separate objects to be documented in separate models.
 Within the context of an open graph network of facts, the event nodes can be used to traverse a complex historical graph of observations of and responses to antique objects through time.